 It can be frustrating to bring so many different personalities on the same field together.
 Sports gives kids a chance to learn how to deal with that frustration, and problem solving abilities that will serve them for years.

-I loved the fact that he could wear the shoes of even his opponents.
+I want my kids to feel proud of themselves when they win a game and do their job well.
+But I loved the fact that he could wear the shoes of even his opponents.

 Other ways that kids can learn empathy is by bringing up a teammate who is feeling down after making an error.